lanetix/express-deep-link/README.md

 This is the request path (equivalent to the `req.path` property of an express request) of the local login endpoint.
 **It should always begin with a forward `/`** as [depicted in the express docs](http://expressjs.com/api.html#req.path).
 Why is this option important?
-When the path of the current request is equal to this value, we will blindly allow the request to pass through (without a redirect) so as to avoid infinite redirects.
-We should not be redirecting you to the login page if you're actually trying to visit the login page...feel my drift?
+When the path of the current request is equal to this value, `deep-link` will allow the request to pass through (without a redirect) so as to avoid infinite redirects. `deep-link` should not redirect you to the login page if you're actually trying to visit the login page...:facepunch:.

 ```js
 var deep     = require('express-deep-link');